 Depending on the size and complexity of your home, the assessment will take about three hours to complete.
 During the assessment, the contractor completes a visual inspection of the living space, attic, basement (or crawl spaces), and performs a number of tests using special diagnostic equipment.
 This equipment includes a blower door, which helps the contractor measure how much, and where, air is leaking from your home.
 Just as importantly, your contractor will perform essential health and safety tests to determine whether the major combustion appliances (furnace, boiler, hot water tank and stove) in your home are operating safely, as well as check for mold and the conditions which contribute to its growth.
 After the assessment, you will receive a report which will provide you valuable information regarding the existing condition of your home, and identify areas where energy efficiency, comfort and safety improvements can be made.

 New York State requires the assessment to be performed by an approved, specially trained energy efficiency contractor.
-You can pick from a list of these specially trained professionals here on our website.
-These energy professionals use special diagnostic tools to assess where your home loses energy and will help you develop options to put an end to wasted energy.
+You can pick from a list here of these specially trained professionals

 All of the contractors who conduct Home Performance Energy Assessments through NYSERDA’s program are certified by an independent company called the Building Performance Institute (BPI).
 BPI is a national organization that develops standards for residential energy efficiency retrofit work and provides credentialing to contractors.